Penguinbeanie/project_two/Docker/superset/README.md

 ## Startup

 First ensure that the network has been created (see above).
-Then ensure that the docker/compose.yml has been ran and the DAGs were activated once.
+Then ensure that the docker/compose.yml has been ran and both DAGs were activated once (sequentially, first let the "daily_market_etl" finish before starting the second DAG).

-Then, to start the services, navigate to the directory containing `docker-compose.yml` (e.g., `superset/`) and run:
+Then, to start the services, navigate to the directory containing `superset_compose.yml` (`superset/`) and run:

 ```bash
 docker compose -f superset_compose.yml up -d